-The heart and soul of our programs is our Community Presentation.
-Upon request, the Society will attempt to schedule a former Tomb Guard to make a presentation and accept questions relating to the Tomb and the Society.
+The heart and soul of our programs is our free Community Presentation.
+Upon request, the Society will attempt to schedule a former Tomb Guard to make a presentation and answer questions relating to the Tomb of the Unknown Soldier, each of the Unknown Soldiers buried on the east plaza of the Memorial Amphitheater, the Sentinels that stand the eternal vigil, and the Society.

-This is a perfect opportunity for schools, civic organizations, fraternities and sororities, and businesses to introduce their organizations to the U.S. Most Sacred Shrine.
+This is a perfect opportunity for schools, civic organizations, fraternities and sororities, and businesses to introduce their organizations to this most sacred shrine.
+When requesting a presentation, please consider planning for a 1 hour presentation which will include time for questions and answers.
+These can be in person or virtually upon request.

 In lieu of scheduling a Community Presentation, the Society produced a video for public viewing.